-- 21.8 An appeal has to be commenced by giving of a notice of appeal by the appellant to the local magistrate's court within a period of 21 days, beginning with the day on which the appellant was notified by the Licensing Authority of the decision being appealed. - 21.9 It should be noted that unless he is the appellant, the licence holder or a person who has made application for: - A licence - The transfer or reinstatement of a licence - A provisional statement Is a respondent in any appeal, in addition to the Licensing Authority. - 21.10 On determining an appeal, the court may: - Dismiss the appeal - Substitute the decision appealed against with any other decision that could have been made by the Licensing Authority - Remit the case to the Licensing Authority to dispose of het appeal in accordance with the direction of the court.
+21.8 An appeal has to be commenced by giving of a notice of appeal by the appellant to the local magistrate's

+- 21.9 It should be noted that unless he is the appellant, the licence holder or a person who has made application for: - A licence - The transfer or reinstatement of a licence - A provisional statement Is a respondent in any appeal, in addition to the Licensing Authority. - 21.10 On determining an appeal, the court may: - Dismiss the appeal - Substitute the decision appealed against with any other decision that could have been made by the Licensing Authority - Remit the case to the Licensing Authority to dispose of het appeal in accordance with the direction of the court.